 Hormone Replacement to Treat Diabetes | Phoenix

-SottoPelle hormone replacement therapy is a proprietary, customized BHRT program that will assist you in restoring your depleted hormones to optimal balance – so you can start metabolizing properly.
+The SottoPelle hormone replacement method is a proprietary, customized BHRT program that will assist you in restoring your depleted hormones to optimal balance – so you can start metabolizing properly.
 This will help enable you to lose unnecessary fat, maintain your muscle mass, improve insulin sensitivity, and reverse many of the conditions associated with metabolic syndrome – including type 2 diabetes.

 A comprehensive assessment, including thorough blood testing, will be conducted to create a hormone replacement therapy program customized just for you!

 If you have been diagnosed with metabolic syndrome, cardiovascular problems, high blood pressure, prediabetes, or type 2 diabetes, SottoPelle® would like to become a member of your medical team.
 Kindly contact us for a consultation if you are in the greater Phoenix area.
-Our highly skilled BHRT practitioners can assess your health and medical history to determine whether SottoPelle® hormone replacement therapy is a good match for you.
+Our highly skilled BHRT practitioners can assess your health and medical history to determine whether the SottoPelle® hormone replacement method is a good match for you.
 And if you live outside of the greater Phoenix area, you can also find a SottoPelle® physician in your area who is highly trained in hormone replacement using our Physician Finder HERE.